kitten-science/kitten-scientists/DEVELOPMENT.md

 ## Active development on the script

+The project is set up to be used with [VS Code](https://code.visualstudio.com/).
+While other editors will work fine, some integrations have been prepared to make the development process easier.

 ### Prerequisites

 The development environment is expected to be a POSIX-compliant system.
 On Windows, WSL will do fine.

-Additionally, you will need to have Docker available.
+Additionally, you will need to have [Docker](https://www.docker.com/get-started) available.

 ### Development